 – “Proxy” allows you to configure a proxy if you need one to connect in your network, as it is required in some places.
 It’s not very common these days however.
 You could also enter the data of an anonymization service if you want to share files anonymously, but be very cautious: We don’t know if the implementation really stops any data leaks, and most service that offer anonymous proxies also include a VPN, so don’t rely on this for your privacy.

 – “Handle Magnet links” is useful if you want to use Ares for BitTorrent, so tick this if you want to replace your torrent client with Ares.
-We recommend to use a more current client such as uTorrent or Vuze for torrents though.
+We recommend to use a more up-to-date client such as uTorrent or Vuze for torrents though.

 – We frankly don’t exactly know what “Handle m3u and pls files” does.
 Both are music playlist files, no idea what this has to do with Ares.
 If you figure it out, please leave us a comment.